 Heat up that grill, the panini press, or grab your grill pan!
-It’s Meatless Monday and I’m sharing not one, not two, but a trio of grilled sandwiches that I found a while back at Cooking Light.
-I just had to try them and share the results with you.
+It’s Meatless Monday and I’m sharing not one, not two, but a trio of grilled sandwiches.
 You won’t miss the meat, at all.
 I promise!

-Results?
-To be frank, I’m not much of a traditional sandwich person, but two of my daughters and I love anything that resembles bruschetta.
-When my daughter asked for brie and tomato sandwiches for her 25th birthday party, I remembered these recipes that I had been wanting to try, so I made all three.
+To be frank, I’m not much of a traditional sandwich person.
+Two of my daughters and I love anything that resembles bruschetta.
+When my daughter asked for brie and tomato sandwiches for her 25th birthday party, I made all three of these sandwiches.
 They were a smashing success!

-Next time you are planning a casual get-together or lunch, include one, two, or all three of these grilled sandwiches.
+Next time you are planning a casual get-together or lunch, make one, two, or all three of these grilled sandwiches.
 Your friends and family will thank you!